vodquang96/django-anymail/docs/sending/tracking.rst

 :ref:`configure webhooks <webhooks-configuration>` in your Django project.
 (You may also want to review :ref:`securing-webhooks`.)

-Once you've enabled webhooks, Anymail will send a ``anymail.signals.tracking`` custom Django :mod:`signal <django.dispatch>` for each ESP tracking event it receives.
+Once you've enabled webhooks, Anymail will send an ``anymail.signals.tracking`` custom Django :mod:`signal <django.dispatch>` for each ESP tracking event it receives.
 You can connect your own receiver function to this signal for further processing.